-Brer Fox, Brer Rabbit and the briar patch
+Brer Fox, Brer Rabbit

 “Whatever you do,” cried Brer Rabbit, “Don’t throw me into the briar patch”, or how to get recalcitrant idiots to do what you want.